udacity/create-your-own-adventure/english/marshmallow.md

 or perhaps calm down and search for your [destiny](destiny/destiny.md)...

+Before we commence, perhaps you need a [warm-up?](warm-up/warm-up.md)

 You are are man (or woman) for all seasons but need help in choosing your travel destinations..
 Of course we are happy to help you with these [suggestions](travel-destinations/travel-destinations.md)